 Data governance is a mix between culture, practices and engineering.
 There are several technical tools that can be used to establish a data governance solution.
 Selecting the most appropriate ones, while understanding that tools are just part of the equation, is important because they support and lift the heavy weight of laboursome tasks.

 The capability to govern data in complex data environments is precious.
 You can’t really protect data that you don’t have the proper governance tools to find that data and monitor it.
-Cloud Compliance by NetApp is a great tool for the job, with multiple features like built-in support for MySQL, MongoDB and PostgreSQL, that gives you control over all the cluttered data spread across your systems using artificial intelligence.
+Cloud Data Sense by NetApp is a great tool for the job, with multiple features like built-in support for MySQL, MongoDB and PostgreSQL, that gives you control over all the cluttered data spread across your systems using artificial intelligence.